maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-Menus.rst

 ::

-  void        hildon_app_menu_add_filter      (HildonAppMenu *menu,
-                                               GtkButton *filter);
+  menu.add_filter(filter)

 Again, you should be careful with the number of filters that you add to the application menu.
 More than 4 might not be well displayed, even less, depending on the length of the labels.
 Filters should be grouped and act as radio buttons, that is, for any filter, there should be at least another filter with a different/opposite action.
-Actually, GtkRadioButtons can be easily used to accomplish this by having them grouped (using gtk_radio_button_new_from_widget() like the next example shows) and by not drawing their indicator -- with the function gtk_toggle_button_set_mode().
+Actually, GtkRadioButtons can be easily used to accomplish this by having them grouped (using gtk.RadioButton(group) like the next example shows) and by not drawing their indicator -- with the function gtk.ToggleButton.set_mode().

 Once the menu is properly created and filled up with entries and filters you can add the menu to a HildonWindow.
 You can use the following functions to set and retrieve a window's menu, respectively:

 ::

-  void        hildon_window_set_app_menu      (HildonWindow *self,
-                                               HildonAppMenu *menu);
-  HildonAppMenu* hildon_window_get_app_menu   (HildonWindow *self);
+  hildon.set_app_menu(menu)
+  hildon.get_app_menu()

 The following example shows how to create and set up an application menu.